-The Ethics Charter was drawn up by the Ethical Vigilance Committee.
-It is published under the authority of the general management and contains a series of regulations and reference texts for the Institut Pasteur and anyone who works there regardless of their role.
-The charter is re-examined and updated on an annual basis to account for developments in international and national legislation, as well as ethical issues raised by progress in research.
+The Institut Pasteur Ethics Charter was drawn up by the Institut Pasteur Ethics Committee (CEIP) and published under the authority of the senior management team.
+The Ethics Charter is aimed at Institut Pasteur employees as well as external staff and provides the principles that need to be followed to ensure that research is conducted with integrity, respect for human dignity, fairness and responsibility.
+The charter is re-examined and updated on a regular basis to account for developments in international and national legislation, as well as ethical issues raised by progress in research.

 In a bid to increase the scope that these 10 principles offer in its sphere of influence, the Institut Pasteur has undertaken to make them part of its strategy, culture and process.